jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 T> Since it uses `completing-read`, programming language selection T> will also work with `ido`, `ivy`, and `helm`.

+Another way to insert a GFM code block is to use the _electric backquote_ feature, which is enabled by default.
+When this setting is enabled, pressing `` ` `` three times triggers `markdown-insert-gfm-code-block` automatically.

+`markdown-gfm-use-electric-backquote`

+:   When non-nil, trigger interactive insertion of GFM code blocks
+    when backquote is pressed three times (default: `t`).

+Additionally, you can augment the list of known language names by setting `markdown-gfm-additional-languages` and you can indicate a preference for lowercase language identifiers with `markdown-gfm-downcase-languages`.

+`markdown-gfm-additional-languages`

+:   A list containing additional languages to make available, aside
+    from those predefined in `markdown-gfm-recognized-languages`, when
+    inserting GFM code blocks (default: `nil`).
+Language strings must have be trimmed of whitespace and not contain curly braces.
+They may be of arbitrary capitalization.

+`markdown-gfm-downcase-languages`

+:   When non-nil, `downcase` suggested programming language names
+    (default: `t`).

 #### Tilde-Fenced Code Blocks